-On April 1, the DIA and the Methodist Church sign an agreement governing management of the boarding school.
+On April 1, the Department of Indian Affairs and the Methodist Church sign an agreement governing management of the boarding school.

 On February 26, the school burns down.
-The students, who number approximately 50, continue to receive classes.
-They are billeted in local homes, the hospital and the HBC store.
+The children, who number approximately 50, continue to receive classes.
+They are billeted in local homes, the hospital and the Hudson Bay Company store.

-The DIA rebuilds the boarding school on the 40 acres allocated by the band, a short distance from the old school site.
+The Department of Indian Affairs rebuilds the boarding school on the 40 acres allocated by the band, a short distance from the old school site.
 The new building, designed to accommodate 80 boarders, opens October 15.

-The school is ill prepared for so many students.
+The school is ill prepared for so many children.
 Food and clothing are short, and children shows signs of malnourishment.

-Principal Lousley has a boy tied up to prevent him running away, prompting an investigation by the DIA.
+Principal Lousley has a boy tied up to prevent him running away, prompting an investigation by the Department of Indian Affairs.